Soundproofing a Room Cost

 Garages can transmit significant noise.
 A DIY enthusiast, a band using the space to practice, or a budding car mechanic can create a lot of noise.

-The nature of the project and complexity of the installation will determine the overall cost.
-A skilled tradesperson may charge upwards of £300 labour per day.
-The average time for installation usually takes between 2-4 days.
+• How much will contractor labour add to the total price?
+The nature of the project and the complexity of the installation will determine the overall labour cost of soundproofing.
+A skilled tradesperson may charge upwards of £300 per day.
+The average time for installation is usually 2 to 4 days.

-Professional installations do cost more but working with a specialist will ensure your project is completed to the highest standards, using the most suitable materials for your budget.
-They'll assess your home, understand your soundproofing requirements and then advise on the best solution for you.
+• Are you doing the work yourself, or hiring a contractor?
+Professional installations do cost more, but working with a specialist will ensure your project is completed to the highest standards, using the most suitable materials for your budget.

 Sound Deadening Material